 The famous writers of today were once the unknowns.
 The ‘overnight successes’ we hear about today have actually been working steadily for years unnoticed in wider circles.
 Their wonderful successes help us all learn that anything is possible if we focus on consistency and doing our very best.

 Who knows?
 Maybe someday this little blog will float like a butterfly and attract the interest of many more lovely people.
 In the mean time, I’ll continue to send positive vibes out there to my fellow writers and artists for their success while I also work steadily on my own projects and travel.

 Wherever you are in your artistic journey, I hope that you don’t lose heart and that you continue to follow your dreams and inspiration.

 I stumbled across the path of this lovely butterfly on a last minute, late summer trip to a national park.
 I hope it brings a little joy and inspiration into your day.

 E.L.
 Doctorow is known to have said that “Writing is like driving at night in the fog.
 You can only see as far as your headlights, but you can make the whole trip that way.”
 I absolutely agree that writing fiction is like that a lot of the time for me.

-In my novels, I’ve mostly known the beginning, the middle, and the end, before I start typing away.
+In my novels, I’ve mostly known the beginning and the end before I start typing away.
+The remaining two hundred plus pages were still deep in the fog.
 A few of the main characters I’ll know right away, while others I don’t think of until much later.
 The story fills in as I get closer into the fog and see the next stretch of road.